-Conference interpreters normally work into their mother tongue.
+Conference Interpreters and Translators normally work in their mother tongue.
 The reason is simply that the interpreter will be much more flexible in a language that they grew up with and adaptation is more often required in the target language.
 When a reference is made to a “slam dunk” and there is no such expression in the interpreter’s own language, the interpreter has to come with a similar idea in the target language.

 Besides the linguistic skills required, a simultaneous conference interpreter must be a team player.
 They always work in teams of two or three and relieve each other every 20 minutes or so.
 Studies confirm that the error rate of any interpreter rises sharply after a finite period of work – maybe five minutes for a novice and forty minutes for a well-experienced person.
 To expect a simultaneous interpreter to work on his or her own for a half day is courting linguistic disaster due to mental fatigue and stress.